vered1986/NC_embeddings/README.md

-## Comparison between various Noun Compound Embeddings
+## A Systematic Comparison of English Noun Compound Representations

 This repository contains the code used in the paper "A Systematic Comparison of English Noun Compound Representations" in the MWE workshop @ ACL 2019.
 It can be used to train various types of noun compound embeddings and evaluate them on several task.